AryanShrivastava-11/Flash-Chatt/README.md

 ## Installation:
 - Download Xcode from AppStore on Mac.
 - Clone this repository(or download zip).
-- Open the CoviScan.xcodeproj file using Xcode
+- Open the FlashChatt.xcodeproj file using Xcode
 - Set the Active Scheme to "CoviScan" and Simulator device to "iPhone 13"
 - Run the project.